9 trending fall cocktails you can make at home

 DENVER (KDVR) — Fall is in the air.
 It’s one time a year you can shamelessly drink pumpkin spice lattes and eat anything apple-flavored.
 Make the most of the season and try out these trending fall cocktails.

-Nexstar’s KDVR looked at some of the top Google search trends for fall cocktail recipes in the U.S. last year.
-Here are a few of the most popular searches with some recipe suggestions.
+Here are a few of the most popular Google search trends for fall cocktail recipes in the U.S. last year with some recipe suggestions.

 1. Fall cider cocktails